 The same 10 countries kept their spots at the top of our overall speed rankings, though their order has changed since our last global report.
 Northern and eastern European countries like the Netherlands, Sweden and Hungary join Asian powerhouses South Korea, Japan and Australia in providing overall average speeds over 21 Mbps.

 Once again South Korea tops our overall speed table, delivering a typical mobile data download connection of 37.5 Mbps in our tests.
 We measured overall speeds of 30 Mbps or greater in only three other countries.

 While 4G continues to extend its reach and speed across the globe, Wifi's importance as a mobile data technology hasn't waned.
-In 38 countries, our smartphone users spent more time connected to Wifi than they did to cellular networks.
+In 38 countries, our smartphone users spent more time connected to Wifi than did to cellular networks.

 No country topped the Netherlands when it came to time spent on Wifi.
 Our users in that country were connected to a Wifi access point 68.5% of the time.
-The Netherlands also had some of the fastest overall cellular data speeds in the world, which shows that having a good 3G or 4G connection doesn't necessarily lead to shunning Wifi.
+The Netherlands also had some of the fastest overall cellular data speeds in the world, which shows having a good 3G or 4G connection doesn't necessarily lead to showing Wifi.

 This chart shows the overall speed that users in each country see over its data networks.
 We define overall speed as the average mobile data connection a user experiences based on both the speeds and availability of a country’s 3G and 4G networks.

 Overall speed measurements vary considerably from country to country depending on their particular stage of 3G and 4G development.
 For instance a country with fast LTE speeds but low 4G availability might have a much lower overall speed than a country with moderate LTE speeds but a very high level of 4G availability.